Paths of Occultism

 The right-hand path (RHP) stands out among spiritual paths for its emphasis on specific rules and beliefs, making it a more traditional choice.
 It's a path that many ceremonial magic groups and covens of witches align with.

-When exploring the RHP, one can’t help but notice the strong sense of community that permeates its traditions.
+When exploring the RHP, one notices the strong sense of community that permeates its traditions.
 Beliefs about the division of mind, body, and spirit into separate but interconnected entities are common, as are adherence to a moral code and a belief in some form of judgment, such as karma or the Threefold Law.
-These shared moral codes foster a sense of communal experience, making the RHP a spiritual path that is not just about individual growth, but also about collective understanding and support.
+These shared moral codes foster a sense of communal experience, making the RHP a spiritual path that is about both individual growth and collective understanding and support.

-One interesting aspect of RHP is its relationship with established religious traditions.
-Some occultists, like Dion Fortune, have even considered Abrahamic religions to be RHP in nature.
-This suggests that RHP followers often embrace societal norms and established religious traditions, including following authority and the tenets of organised religions.
+One aspect of RHP is its relationship with established religious traditions.
+Some occultists, like Dion Fortune, have considered Abrahamic religions to be RHP in nature.
+This suggests that RHP followers often embrace societal norms and established religious traditions, including following authority and the tenets of organized religions.

-While RHP traditions value communal experiences and adherence to a moral code, they also champion individualism and personal freedom to a significant extent.
+While RHP traditions value communal experiences and adherence to a moral code, they also champion individualism and personal freedom.
 They believe that by following the path of righteousness and adhering to a specific moral code, they can achieve spiritual enlightenment and liberation.
-This balance between communal and individualistic values is a unique aspect of RHP.
+This balance between communal and individualistic values is an aspect of RHP.

 Left-Hand Path

 The Left-hand path (LHP) is a spiritual path often misunderstood.
-It boldly challenges traditional spiritual practices and focuses on achieving spiritual freedom.
-Unlike the community-focused RHP followers, LHP practitioners, with their courage and determination, are driven by their quest for personal growth and liberation.
-They fearlessly embrace unconventional techniques and methods, including sex magic and Satanic imagery, which are sometimes considered unsuitable for spiritual use by more traditional societies.
+It challenges traditional spiritual practices and focuses on achieving spiritual freedom.
+Unlike the community-focused RHP followers, LHP practitioners are driven by their quest for personal growth and liberation.
+They embrace unconventional techniques and methods, including sex magic and Satanic imagery, which are sometimes considered unsuitable for spiritual use by more traditional societies.

 At its core, the LHP is a journey of self-improvement and personal growth.
-LHP followers firmly believe that spiritual development is a personal voyage.
-They reject the notion that external sources like organised religion or societal norms can guide them to their desired spiritual destination.
-Consequently, LHP practitioners often tread a solitary path, relying on their own inner guidance and intuition.
-They tend to amalgamate various beliefs to form their unique belief system.
+LHP followers believe that spiritual development is a personal voyage.
+They reject the notion that external sources like organized religion or societal norms can guide them to their desired spiritual destination.
+LHP practitioners often tread a solitary path, relying on their own inner guidance and intuition.
+They tend to mix various beliefs to form their unique belief system.

 Contrary to popular belief, the LHP is not inherently selfish or narcissistic despite its focus on individualism and personal freedom.
 LHP followers recognize that true self-improvement and spiritual growth can have a positive ripple effect, benefiting not just themselves but also the world around them.
-Through personal responsibility and self-actualisation, LHP practitioners aspire to inspire others to embark on their own journeys of self-discovery, thereby fostering a more enlightened and compassionate society.
+Through personal responsibility and self-actualization, LHP practitioners aspire to inspire others to begin their own paths of self-discovery, fostering a more enlightened and compassionate society.

 Conclusion

-Whether you choose the left-hand path, the right-hand path or neither, you can learn much from both.
+Whether you choose the left-hand path, the right-hand path or neither, you can learn from both.
 Looking at things from both perspectives opens up new dimensions to your practice.
 Things are not as black and white as they may initially appear.
-In the end, I think the most important thing is to strive to develop as a person, and if you can help others in the process, that can’t be a bad thing.
+The most important thing is to strive to develop as a person, and if you can help others in the process, that benefits everyone.